cimcandrews/CapstoneOverview/index.md

 These are some of the things that the Response Team has mentioned that might help them, and we would like to do as much of these as we can

 We will be very busy collecting data, processing data, building models, generating visualizations, and integrating it all into the app.
-Should be fun!